Seven-day Teacher Training Retreat (Level 1)

-The training primarily focuses on the teaching process and curriculum of the group-based, eight-week mindfulness-based programme (MBSR).
-However, the underpinning experience and understanding is also valuable for those who wish to integrate mindfulness into individual therapeutic work or teach mindfulness in a different form.
+The training primarily focuses on the teaching process and curriculum of the group-based, eight-week Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT) programmes.
+The underpinning experience and understanding is also valuable for those who wish to integrate mindfulness into individual therapeutic work or teach mindfulness in a different form.

-On TTR1, you will learn to teach the core practices and outline curriculum of Mindfulness-Based Stress Reduction (MBSR).
+On TTR1, you will learn to teach the Mindfulness-based Stress Reduction (MBSR) curriculum.
 The foundational skills, approach and practices that you learn are common to both MBSR and MBCT.

 This training offers you an opportunity to learn and practise:

 TTR1 is experienced in a retreat environment to develop and support the deepening of your personal mindfulness practice.
 During the week there will be regular periods of silence and a silent led practice day.

 Format of the day: